ClaraDLG/Data-Analytics-Portafolio-No.1/README.md

 # Data Science & Analytics Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with UW-Madison.delagarza.clara@gmail.com
+This repository contains projects and visualizations created from the Data Science & Analytics program with UW-Madison delagarza.clara@gmail.com

 ## SQL